JillianMcDermott/osTicket-prereq/README.md

 Now click install now.

+We will tidy up the process by changing the permissions of the "ost-config.php" to read only, and finally you should clean up left over the file located at C:\inetpub\wwwroot\osTicket\setup

 <img src="https://github.com/JillianMcDermott/osTicket-prereq/assets/172544849/5ad4f28a-3b45-41e4-89dd-4e208aa45dfc"/>

 After installation this is the screen you will see, and with that we have successfully installed and setup osTicket!